 The most important thing you can come away with from this post is the technique for holding and moving a tool on a stone.
 Holding a tool consistently and easily is the key to sharpening, and with practice, it’s not that difficult to do and after a few times muscle memory will kick in.

-There are a many devices out there that you can buy that hold a blade at just the right angle to a honing stone.
+There are a many devices out there, that companies will gladly take your money, that you can buy to hold a blade at just the right angle to a honing stone.

-I have several honing guides – but before you rush out an buy one, there are two important things to consider:
+I have several honing guides – but before you rush out and buy one, there are two important things to consider:

-i) honing guides allow you to repeat a motion in the same area on the stone, but you run the risk of wearing in certain spots faster and the stone will require more maintenance. (more so on oil and whetstones).
+1) honing guides allow you to repeat a motion, but you run the risk of wearing in certain spots faster and the stone will require more maintenance. (more so on oil and whetstones).

 This process makes for more work because at some point you will need to regrind.
 Even if you can get the same bevel, setting a blade in a jig exactly the same way is tedious and time consuming.